simonmichael/quickbench/README.md

 ```

 and run tests repeatedly to reduce or observe jitter.
-(quickbench assumes the quickest measurement is the truest one):
+quickbench assumes the quickest measurement is the truest one:
 ```
 $ quickbench -w echo,expr -p5 -n100 -N2
 Running 1 tests 100 times with 2 executables at 2016-10-16 23:57:34.387764 UTC: